+- The studio/production company responsible for the production issues a letter to each individual cast and crew member concerned which must include the following information:

+- o Name

+- Date of birth

+- Passport number

-- The studio/production company responsible for the production issues a letter to each individual cast and crew member concerned which must include the following information: - o Name - Date of birth - Passport number - UK accommodation address - Production name, dates and locations - Contact phone number for the relevant studio/production company - Reference number from the certificate issued by the BFI on behalf of DCMS to prove the production has qualified as British and therefore meets the terms of the exemption. - Eligible cast and crew receive this confirmation letter before they travel. - A clear 'bubble' environment can be created for the first 14 days from arrival to restrict the movement of those individuals to designated accommodation, COVID-secure filming locations and travel between them only during this period. - Clear instructions are provided regarding the applicable 14-day 'bubble', living arrangements, COVID-secure filming locations and travel between them, plus the production's COVID-19 risk assessment and safety protocols (including COVID-19 symptom checking and testing regime, social distancing, good hygiene, fixed teams and, if applicable, close contact working) before travelling to the UK.
+- o UK accommodation address

+- o Production name, dates and locations

+- o Contact phone number for the relevant studio/production company

+- Reference number from the certificate issued by the BFI on behalf of DCMS to prove the production has qualified as British and therefore meets the terms of the exemption.

+- Eligible cast and crew receive this confirmation letter before they travel.

+- A clear 'bubble' environment can be created for the first 10 days, (or at least five days if they additionally meet Test to Release criteria), from arrival to restrict the movement of those individuals to designated accommodation, COVID-secure filming locations and travel between them only during this period. - Clear instructions are provided regarding the applicable 'bubble', living arrangements, COVID-secure filming locations and travel between them, plus the production's COVID-19 risk assessment and safety protocols (including COVID-19 symptom checking and testing regime, social distancing, good hygiene, fixed teams and, if applicable, close contact working) before travelling to the UK.
 Productions should ask qualifying cast and crew to give written confirmation that they have received, understood and agree to adhere to this information. - An appropriate testing regime is in place for those cast and crew, and for those with whom they will work in close contact.